bhushanpoojary/react-open-source-datagrid/DENSITY_MODE_FEATURE.md

 ## Overview

-The Density Mode system provides three display modes (Compact, Normal, Comfortable) to control the spacing and sizing of grid elements.
+The Density Mode system provides four display modes (Ultra Compact, Compact, Normal, Comfortable) to control the spacing and sizing of grid elements.
 Users can toggle between modes using a segmented control, and their preference is automatically saved to localStorage.

 ## Features